JeremyCCHsu/Python-Wrapper-for-World-Vocoder/README.md

-4. If you have installation issue on Windows, I probably could not provide much help because my development environment is Ubuntu and Windows Linux Subsystem ([read this if you are interested in installing it](https://github.com/JeremyCCHsu/wsl)).
+4. If you have installation issue on Windows, I probably could not provide much help because my development environment is Ubuntu and Windows Subsystem for Linux ([read this if you are interested in installing it](https://github.com/JeremyCCHsu/wsl)).

 ### Other Installation Suggestions